 - Build a marketplace MVP on their own.

-The choice of the best option depends on managerial and engineering background and an available budget range.
+The best choice depends on a startup’s managerial and engineering background and available budget range.
 Still, if there is little-to-no experience, it seems wise to choose software development for startups with an experienced software development company.
 Startups benefit from an established workflow and accumulated expertise.
 Faster to the finish line.
 Fewer headaches.

 These two show how an established company decreases an MVP’s time to market: